 19. Praise, recognize, and publicize outstanding accomplishments

 Praise and recognition inspire a higher degree of employee motivation than money, bonuses, or gifts.
 Numerous studies have proven this.

-So knowing how powerful praise and recognition is and it’s obvious low-cost, you should apply it as much as possible.
+So knowing how powerful praise and recognition are and their obvious low cost, you should apply them as much as possible.
 But you should only do it when the praise and recognition are genuine.
 The secret is to look for opportunities to praise and recognize your employees in a meaningful and sincere manner.